Dynamiq

 Memory

-Give agents conversation memory with pluggable backends — in-memory, SQL, vector stores, or the Dynamiq platform — plus save modes and retrieval strategies.
+Give agents conversation memory with pluggable backends — in-memory, SQL, vector stores, or the Dynamiq platform — plus save modes, retrieval strategies, and long-term fact memory.

 dynamiq.memory.Memory stores and retrieves conversation messages for agents.
 Attach a Memory instance to an agent and pass user_id / session_id at run time — the agent loads prior messages scoped to those ids before reasoning and persists the new turn afterwards.